Building A Static Website - Part 1: Learning Jekyll

 - name: Home link: / - name: About Me link: /about_me - name: Projects link: /projects

 You should now have a website that has three pages, each with a navigation bar at the top.
-Hopefully, you can see how easy Jekyll makes by using templates.
+Hopefully, you can see the potential of building websites using Jekyll templates.

 Blogging with Jekyll